tmjohns/firebreakapp/content/blog/post-1.md

 draft: false
 ---

 Firebreak is a new personal finance app.
+Enabled by Open Banking, we allow you to manage your finances, on your device, with control over your data.

 ## Introduction